Toll Free USA & Canada: 1-800-704-6234

 If arriving late at night, you’ll be close to the airport for a bit more sleep before your next day’s flight, and you’ll have your city tour of Lima upon your return.

 Sunrise at majestic Machu Picchu!
 Known as one of the greatest architectural achievements in the world, this historic sanctuary is considered one of the seven manmade wonders of the world.
-After a private guided Machu Picchu tour, take your time and enjoy this magnificent place.
+On your private guided Machu Picchu tour, you will visit the guardhouse, main gate, agricultural zones, temple of three windows, astronomical observatory, main square, sacred rock, group of three doorways, royal enclosures, temple of the condor, fountains and tower areas.
+After the tour, take your time and enjoy this magnificent place.
 During peak visiting hours (10-2), try a hike on one of the surrounding Inca trails on Wayna Picchu or Machu Picchu Mountain.
 Return by train and car to Cusco in the evening.

 Morning flight to Lima.
 Lima city tour today if not on day one.
 We would be happy to make a dinner reservation at one of Lima´s many culinary gems if time permits before your transfer.
 International flights may depart any time after 2pm.